daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 ![](Airbnb_new_users_v2_files/figure-markdown_github/train2_1-2-1.png)

-Both females and males are less likely to travel to Spain as they age, males show a stronger correlation.
+Both female and male are less likely to travel to Spain as they age, males show a stronger correlation.
 Both females and males are more likely to travel to Great Britain as they get older, females show a stronger correlation.

 #### The Big Picture - Age & Gender - Outside of US